 Step 3: Find other sources of income while you are waiting or looking for employment.

 Get temporary employment: Keep an eye out for temporary employment from businesses in your community.
 It could be a temp office work, restaurant work or yard work.
 I have heard that during this government shutdown some people started up their hobbies and have earned money from them.
 You could register with a temp agency too.
 Your current skills are probably useful to businesses that you may have no connection to.
 You could also reach out to head-hunters.
 You may even end up with a better job than you had, and the pay starts now!
+(As of April 2020, I will be updating this with some additional resources the most popular options include Instacart shopping by helping those that need it in your area, and Virtual Assistants are very popular right now.)

 In most cases, it is better to have a job and have some money coming in than nothing at all.

 File for unemployment benefits: Depending on your situation and what benefits you have with your state this can be a good option.
+Additional information here on unemployment benefits with your state.

 Sell items: This is a good time to sell anything extra you have in the house like clothing, furniture or even an extra car.
 Online “yardsales” can provide a quick and easy way to get rid of these extra items and bring in some quick cash.